Josh-Decime/Notes/2025/11 November/November_2025_Notes.md

+# 11/10/2025
+A little understanding goes a long way!
+You really can't leave it up to AI to troubleshoot in its current state, but if you know what you're doing it can be so helpful!
+It now boosts the token value of words with symbols before running BM25 & the answers it was providing to my test questions were so much better! –deep & –wide are now essentially fixed & could just use some minor finetuning.

 # 11/9/2025
 Now that I’m finally starting to recover from that horrendous sickness I’m beginning to look more closely at how seance is functioning.
 While sick & on a time crunch I let AI lead the way on this.
 I wasn't looking as closely into what it was giving me & was just testing things as we went.
 I knew that would cause a lot of issues, but it's a personal project so I can get it a little messy if I want.
 Thankfully, the process of cleaning it up is going to be really great practice & will teach me a lot.